Learn which photos to submit, which publications to pursue, and how to impress photo editors. Get published with these straightforward steps!

 – Stacey

 Not every photography genre or style suits every publication.
-Make sure that the publication appreciates your style before you submit a project to their blog or magazine.
-Each publication has its own preferred post-production style, and they want to publish photos that complement their brand’s look and feel.
+Make sure that the photography magazine appreciates your style before you submit a project to their blog or magazine.

 “We focused on vintage-minded publications.”